 ACT 4 Juvenile Justice (ACT4JJ) is a campaign of the National Juvenile Justice and Delinquency Prevention Coalition composed of juvenile justice, child welfare and youth development organizations exploring opportunities related to the reauthorization of the Juvenile Justice and Delinquency Prevention Act (JJDPA), which is overdue for reauthorization.
 The Act4JJ working group’s website is www.act4jj.org.
 This working group also tracks appropriation of federal funds for juvenile justice programs and services.
 Working Group Contact: Liz Ryan

-The Gangs working group focuses on advocacy for evidence-based solutions to prevent serious youth violence and gang-related offending.
-The main federal legislative initiative that members of this group work on is the Youth PROMISE Act.
-Working Group Contacts: Corryne Deliberto, Jennifer Bellamy, Alex Staropoli, and Bob Baskin
+This working group focuses on advocacy for evidence based solutions to prevent serious youth violence and gang related offending.
+The main federal legislative initiative that this group works on is the Youth Promise Act.

 Members of this working group are concerned about federal proposals that would worsen the condition commonly referred to as the school-to-prison-pipeline.
 Efforts of this working group include public education, capitol hill advocacy, and media outreach to support evidence-based strategies that ensure student safety while protecting youth from unnecessary involvement in the justice system.
 Working Group Contacts: Ashley Nellis and Kaitlin Banner